For teachers

 Stroop Test

-Name the ink color, ignore the word.
-The classic color-word test of attention and inhibitory control — a quick focus warm-up that works with mouse or keyboard.
+Name the ink color, ignore the word — the classic test of attention and inhibitory control.
+A quick focus warm-up with mouse or keyboard.

 Open the tool →